Eschatologue/CM_wiki/docs/class/monk/index.md

 Some features that use Focus Points require your target to make a saving throw.
 The save DC equals 8 plus your Wisdom modifier and Proficiency Bonus.

-***Flurry of Blows.*** You can expend 1 Focus Point to make two Unarmed Strikes as a Bonus Action.
+***Flurry of Blows.*** You can expend 1 Focus Point to make two Unarmed Strikes as a :rsc-b: Bonus Action.

-***Patient Defense.*** You can take the Disengage action as a Bonus Action.
-Alternatively, you can expend 1 Focus Point to take both the Disengage and the Dodge actions as a Bonus Action.
+***Patient Defense.*** You can take the Disengage action as a :rsc-b: Bonus Action.
+Alternatively, you can expend 1 Focus Point to take both the Disengage and the Dodge actions as a :rsc-b: Bonus Action.

-***Step of the Wind.*** You can take the Dash action as a Bonus Action.
-Alternatively, you can expend 1 Focus Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.
+***Step of the Wind.*** You can take the Dash action as a :rsc-b: Bonus Action.
+Alternatively, you can expend 1 Focus Point to take both the Disengage and Dash actions as a :rsc-b: Bonus Action, and your jump distance is doubled for the turn.

 ### Level 2: Unarmoured Movement

-Your speed increases by 10 feet while you aren't wearing armour or wielding a Shield.
+Your :rsc-speed: Speed increases by 10 feet while you aren't wearing armour or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the Monk Features table.

 ### Level 2: Uncanny Metabolism